 This popular interpretation of inflation contains all the futile means and remedies commonly used to fight inflation: the price constraints and controls designed to keep prices lower than they otherwise would be, the public condemnation of businessmen who raise prices and their prosecution for violating price control edicts, the imposition of income-tax surcharges, and so forth.
 It obscures economic reality, pointing at the visible effects of inflation and its victims; it does not call attention to the essence of inflation, the inflating of the money quantity.

-The popular confusion about the meaning of inflation is more than just unfamiliarity with definition.
+The popular confusion about the meaning of inflation is more than just unfamiliarity with its definition.
 It is a root cause of inflation itself without which it could not persist.
 It completely reverses cause-and-effect relationships and thereby indicts the victims for perpetrating the crime while it exculpates the monetary authorities who willfully and openly are creating ever more money.

 Thought makes the word, and the word makes thought.
 Inflation breeds great evil, whether you define it as rising goods prices, as an increase in available currency and credit, or as an abnormal increase beyond available goods, resulting in a visible rise in prices.
 Of all injustice, inflation is one of the greatest as it devours the possessions of millions of hard-working people.
 And no matter who is perpetrating it, the courts of law actively collaborate with the perpetrators by upholding the evil and declaring it constitutional, equitable and fair.
 A dollar is a dollar, they proclaim, you shall accept a 10-cent dollar in payment of a 100-cent debt.